wecodemore/grunt-githooks/README.md

 #### Extending the plugin

-Pretty annoying when you're using a library that's missing the exact extension point you need to tweak its functionalities? `grunt-githooks` is based on a lot of small functions and most of them are exposed so you can override them.
-If you need feel free to tinker with the internals (at your own risk though ;)).
+Pretty annoying when you're using a library that's missing the exact extension point you need to tweak its functionalities?
+`grunt-githooks` is based on a lot of small functions and most of them are exposed so you can override them.
+If you need feel, free to tinker with the internals (at your own risk though ;)).
 Could be something along:

 ```js
 var gruntGithooks = require('grunt-githooks/tasks/githooks');